12/28/2025

 • positive impact on health

-Did you know?
 Humans evolved to feel safe when birds sing.
-That’s because birds only sing when they’re safe– from natural disasters, weather, predators, and more.
+That’s because birds only sing when they’re safe– from natural disasters, weather, and predators.
 Bird song is an indicator that you can relax.

 Whatever your reason for feeding the birds you're on track for living a balanced life.